Mudd's Grove is a stately red brick antebellum home in

 county auditor and a member of the town board of Kirkwood and was

-instrumental in the separation of the City of St. Louis from the county.
+instrumental in the separation of the City of Saint Louis from the county.

 While serving in the Missouri state legislator he served on the committee